surgelove/nlytix.com/README.md

 **CSS Features:**
 - CSS Grid and Flexbox for responsive layouts
-- Custom animations and keyframes
+- Advanced animations with keyframes and transforms
+- Glassmorphism effects with backdrop-filter
 - Mobile-first responsive design
 - CSS transitions for smooth state changes